Sundays

 Our morning services are a riot of joy and song open to everyone!

-At 10.30am we gather in our church building (or online wherever you are*) for worship, church family news, bible readings, a talk and prayer.
+At 10.30am we gather in our church building (or online wherever you are*) for worship, church family news, bible readings, a talk, prayer and a celebration of Holy Communion.

 • On the 1st Sunday of each month we all stay together for ‘all-age worship’.